What are abandoned cart flows?

 - The first email in the abandoned cart flow will let people know that their cart has been reserved so they can go back to it and easily complete their purchase.
 The goal of this email will be to tell customers that if they order the product they have been eyeing, they will become part of a community that comes with a lot of benefits like useful tips, valuable insights, blog posts, and other types of exciting content.
 It is good to let people know that the customer support team is there to answer all of their questions or address any concerns they have.

 Email #2 – Brand mission and story

 - This email will outline the brand mission and will present the brand story.
-It can answer questions like how was the brand created and what it stands for.
-It is good to include product blocks and calls to action that prompt people to go back to the website.
+It can answer questions like how the brand was created and what it stands for.
+It is good to include product blocks and calls to action that prompts people to go back to the website.